Shahnawaz1985/Functional_Java/README.md

 This snippet contains functional implementation of common Collection utlities.
 It also features clean loop and generic code for enforcing functional programming paradigm.

 To showcase the usecase few examples are added as an alternative to Functional interfaces present in JDK 8.

+checkstyle, findbugs and pmd rules are added as maven plugins in order to fix any potential code bug.